dhiway/cord/docs/origin-enterprise-orbis.md

 least two fixed collator account/Aura pairs, explicit endowments, and a separate explicit feeless list.
 Well-known development identities are rejected by both builders.
 Neither input accepts a checkpoint, contract deployment, legacy state, client-compatibility flag or migration source.
-Final production files and their genesis hashes remain operator approval artifacts and are not invented or checked in with placeholder authority keys.
+Bare JSON with `chainType: Live` is rejected, so a path cannot bypass the production scheme.
+Final production files and their genesis hashes remain operator approval artifacts and are not invented or promoted from the checked-in placeholder authority keys.

 For example, a local authority collator can be started with: